NiamhGillespie/Final-year-project/timelog.md

 * *4 hours* Proof reading and making changes to requirements section of dissertation, also looked into tools to analyse performance and accessibility of my web application - decided to use Lighthouse for this as it covers both of these elements.

 ### 3 March 2024
 * *2 hours* Started on proof reading and making changes to the introduction section.
 Felt this was lacking so brainstormed ideas of how to expand sections.
+Began coding evaluation responses.

 ### 5 and 6 March 2024
-* *12 hours* Finished revamping the introduction.
+* *13 hours* Finished revamping the introduction.
 Carried out the proofing and rewriting process on the design section and added in all relevant sources.
-Wrote a rought draft of the background section.
+Wrote a rought draft of the background section and worked on react testing.
+* *0.5 hours* Meeting with Peggy

+### 8 March 2024
+* *0.5 hours* Wrote up meeting minute notes

+## Week 23

+### 9 March 2024
+* *1 hours* Worked on React testing

+### 11 March 2024
+* *1.5 hours* Started on implementation and evaluation part of dissertation

+### 12 March 2024
+* *4 hours* Wrote more of implementation and evaluation sections

+### 13 March 2024
+* *1.5 hours* Wrote more of implementation and evaluation sections
+* *0.5 hours* Meeting with Peggy

+### 14 March 2024
+* *1.5 hours* Fixed Django unit tests

+### 15 March 2024
+* *0.5 hours* Wrote up meeting minute notes